Calibrate TRIPS with FIT files

 Use preview to compare the same route with and without the calibration.

-If the changes make the planner feel more realistic, keep going.
+If the changes improve the outputs on a route you know, keep going.

-If they make things less believable, do not force it.
+If they make the outputs worse or less stable, do not keep that calibration.

 Read next: